|Title:||Ani ni Tsukeru Kusuri wa Nai!|

 There is one thing Ani ni Tsukeru Kusuri wa Nai! aims to portray and that is the wonders of dealing with an annoying brother or sister.
 There are some other elements but that is largely the core of the story.
 It’s a simple premise but one that can be successfully executed within this series’ average run of three minutes and one that the series does quite well.

 The chemistry between Ani ni Tsukeru‘s two starring siblings is ripe for mayhem.
-The brother, Shi Fen, is a complete idiot.
-He consistently misunderstands whatever his sister, Shi Mao, is saying and feeling and pisses her off with unfortunate ease.
+The brother, Shi Fen (Yuichi Naamura), is a complete idiot.
+He consistently misunderstands whatever his sister, Shi Mao (Sora Amamiya), is saying and feeling and thus pisses her off with unfortunate ease.
 Mao, meanwhile, retaliates with violence thanks to her athleticism.
-Complimenting these characters’ personalities are the performances behind them with: seiyuu veterans Yuichi Nakamura as Fen and Sora Amamiya as Mao.
-Both actors are incredibly hilarious together, reciting dialogue in loud, energetic, ridiculous fashion.
+Complimenting these characters’ personalities are the performances behind them with.
+Both Nakamura and Amamiya are incredibly hilarious in together, reciting dialogue in loud, energetic, ridiculous fashion.
 Their riffing together alone makes this anime worth watching.

 If I had to pick one issue to this anime, I would point to the contributions of its supportive cast.
 The other characters vary significantly in terms of relevancy.
-Kai Xin, Fen’s best friend played by Kensho Ono plays the biggest role as he becomes Mao’s love interest.
+Kai Xin (Kensho Ono), Fen’s best friend plays the biggest role as he becomes Mao’s love interest.
 Conversely, Mao’s best friend Miao Miao is, at best, a background character and the late introduction of the transfer student, Banzai, felt superfluous for an episode or two.
 There are some funny moments involving these characters though Ani ni Tsukeru is only at its funniest when it’s solely about its two main characters.

 Thanks for reading!